Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/spatial_shader.md

 Fragment built-ins
 ^^^^^^^^^^^^^^^^^^

-The default use of a Godot fragment processor function is to set up the material properties of your object and to let the built-in renderer handle the final shading.
-However, you are not required to use all these properties, and if you don't write to them, Godot will optimize away the corresponding functionality.
+The default use of a Pandemonium fragment processor function is to set up the material properties of your object and to let the built-in renderer handle the final shading.
+However, you are not required to use all these properties, and if you don't write to them, Pandemonium will optimize away the corresponding functionality.

 +-----------------------------------+--------------------------------------------------------------------------------------------------+
 | Built-in                          | Description                                                                                      |